 Using an email automation system, like the ActiveCampaign review we did, is critical to keeping these segments organized, but you can also potentially do-it-yourself by just separating your mailing lists into separate content buckets.

-Once you have segments established, take a moment to strategize the difference between each segment based on consumer traits, progress through sales pipeline and other situations.
+Once you have segments established, take a moment to strategize the difference between each segment based on consumer traits and other situations.

 Then, outline the type of content that would be most relevant to each segment as well as what would be least relevant and should not be sent.